artlu99/pocker/README.md

 ## Quick Start

 1. Visit [LocalMark](https://localmark.uk)
-2. Generate a unique identifier (mark) or use a custom one
 3. Install the bookmarklet to your browser
 4. Click the bookmarklet to save webpages while browsing
-5. Visit `localmark.uk/your-mark` anytime to view and manage your bookmarks
+5. Visit `localmark.uk/` anytime to view and manage your bookmarks
+6. (optional) synchronize across multiple browsers and devices

 ## Local Development